saasquatch/saasquatch-docs/src/guides/stripe.md

 ### Configure Stripe

 The first step is granting SaaSquatch access to your Stripe account using Stripe Connect.
-Note: Test mode vs. live mode - We let you test your referral program using Stripe Test Mode and fake credit cards before deploying to your production environment.
-It is not required to setup a test environment but it will make testing easier for you.

 <div class="well ">**Test mode vs. live mode** - We let you test your referral program using [Stripe Test Mode](https://stripe.com/docs/testing) and fake credit cards before deploying to your production environment.
 <br>